 But don’t stop with edible leaves!
 Fruits and vegetables are often available in container or dwarf varieties.
 Carrots, potatoes, tomatoes and cucumbers are some of the easy, no-hassle veggies that happily take root in containers.
 These will need plenty of sunshine, and will likely fare better in outdoor containers.

 Tomatoes can be grown in pots, but be sure to look for “determinate” or bush varieties, which will be better suited to a container garden.
 Choose a deep, wide pot and be sure to give the tomato a cage to grow up in.
-Or, try your hand at growing them upside down!Cucumbers are another summer crop that can be grown in a larger pot.
+Or, try your hand at growing them upside down opens in a new tab!Cucumbers opens in a new tab are another summer crop that can be grown in a larger pot.
 Again, look for bush varieties like the aptly named Spacemaster.
 These don’t necessarily need a trellis or cage to grow and will reward you with an impressive harvest.

 Peppers opens in a new tab make for lovely container plants, and one plant will keep you sufficiently spicy!
 Really, any variety will do here.
 From tiny, fiery habaneros to big, sweet bells, pepper plants do best in a pot that’s at least 12 inches wide.
 Keep pepper plants in the sun and harvest often – they’ll be even more prolific.